 Associate Professor Cheema is interested in investigating the health benefits of yoga, meditation, and multi-disciplinary interventions and currently collaborates with colleagues in traditional Chinese medicine, nutritional sciences, medicine, and nursing and midwifery.

 Associate Professor Steiner is a NHMRC-ARC Dementia Research Development Fellow and Research Director and Neurocognition Laboratory Lead at NICM Health Research Institute.
 Her research investigates the psychopharmacological effects of complementary medicines on the neural activity of people living with the early signs of dementia.

-Associate Professor Zhu is director of academic program and senior lecturer of the Chinese medicine program in School of Science and Health at Western Sydney University.
+Professor Zhu is director of academic program and senior lecturer of the Chinese medicine program in School of Science and Health at Western Sydney University.
 She is also an inaugural practitioner member of the Chinese Medicine Board of Australia; she serves as working editor for the Cochrane Menstrual Disorders and Subfertility Group, the Cochrane Collaboration.

 Dr Ee is a General Practitioner with clinical and research expertise in acupuncture for women's health.
 She joined NICM Health Research Institute in January 2016 as a Postdoctoral Research Fellow and in November 2017 was appointed the Jacka Foundation Senior Research Fellow.
 Dr Ee is also the chair of the RACGP Integrative Medicine Specific Interest Group.